Contents: tracks / advising / choosing courses / incompletes/

 No student shall be withdrawn for academic reasons from a program without at least a semester’s forewarning of their possible termination.

 A student receiving aid shall not have the aid terminated without a semester’s forewarning for sufficient cause.
 Reasons for termination of financial aid shall be placed in the student’s file in writing and a copy given to the student.

 Students having trouble with a faculty member should consult the director of graduate studies.
-The Graduate School has adopted a university-wise grievance procedure, to which you may turn if less formal measures fail.
+The Graduate School has adopted a university-wide grievance procedure, to which you may turn if less formal measures fail.
 If you want to discuss your situation with someone outside the department, contact the Dean of the Graduate School; to review the university grievance policy on the Institutional Diversity webpage.

 If you intend to search for a job that starts right after graduation, or even if you won’t be looking until years later, you should build a dossier through Interfolio.
-You can learn more about Interfolio through Brown’s Career Planning office on Angell Street.
+You can learn more about Interfolio through Brown’s Career Lab on Angell Street.
 Through this service, you can have faculty members (at Brown and elsewhere) place letters on file, which may then be sent out at your request.